Oath Keepers leader Stewart Rhodes again asks to be freed pending seditious conspiracy trial

 Court filings show they were evidently drawn to Washington partly in the hope that Trump would invoke the Insurrection Act, transforming the Oath Keepers into a kind of militia to keep Trump in power despite the 2020 election results.

-In her ruling, Johnson credited such accounts, which included FBI reports that it found weapons in a search of Rhode’s storage unit and evidence he purchased $40,000 of firearms and related gear in the days before and after Jan.
+In her ruling, Johnson credited such accounts, which included FBI reports that it found weapons in a search of Rhodes’s storage unit and evidence he purchased $40,000 of firearms and related gear in the days before and after Jan.
 6.

-While Rhodes First and Second Amendment rights to free speech and to purchase and transport firearms were not in question, Johnson cited “the totality of the evidence” that Rhodes poses “a significant risk of harm to others” in keeping him detained.
-She pointed to “his leadership and strategic involvement” in not only advocating but also executing a plan to carry out violence against U.S. authorities to prevent President Biden from being inaugurated.
+While Rhodes’s First and Second Amendment rights to free speech and to purchase and transport firearms were not in question, Johnson cited “the totality of the evidence” that Rhodes poses “a significant risk of harm to others” in keeping him detained.
+She pointed to “his leadership and strategic involvement” in not only advocating but also executing a plan to carry out violence against U.S. authorities to prevent Biden from being inaugurated.
 That combination “gives rise to a credible threat that Defendant’s release might endanger others by fostering the planning and execution of additional violent events,” the judge concluded.

 Johnson cited testimony by Rhodes’s estranged wife of 26 years, Tasha Adams, who came forward with “some evidence of a propensity towards violence in Defendant’s personal relationship.”
 Testifying to the court, Adams said that before Rhodes left the family home, he installed “elaborate escape tunnels” in his backyard, hid unregistered cars in the woods and purchased hundreds of dollars of razor wire “in case the feds ever came to his door,” Johnson wrote.